Near Kingsville in Baltimore County, Maryland — The American Northeast (Mid-Atlantic)

 A previous marker with the same title at this location, erected by the State Roads Commission in 1937, had the following text “Called for a branch of that name on which the Indians practiced a form of ‘Turkish Bath’ by heating stones in their wigwams and pouring water on them to generate steam which they used as a curative measure.”

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 29, 2007, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 2,451 times since then and 2 times this year.
-Photo 1. submitted on July 29, 2007, by Bill Pfingsten of Bel Air, Maryland. • J. J. Prats was the editor who published this page.
+This page was last revised on January 21, 2022.
+It was originally submitted on July 29, 2007, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 3,258 times since then and 221 times this year.
+Photos: 1. submitted on July 29, 2007, by Bill Pfingsten of Bel Air, Maryland.
+2. submitted on January 21, 2022, by Adam Margolis of Mission Viejo, California. • J. J. Prats was the editor who published this page.